cwchentw/lightweight-cms/content/paid-service.md

 ---
-title: Paid Services related to mdcms
+title: Paid Services related to Lightweight CMS
 mtime: 2021/7/13
 weight: 5
 ---

-Currently, we don't provide paid services related to mdcms.
+Currently, we don't provide paid services related to Lightweight CMS.
 You may open [a dicussion](https://github.com/cwchentw/mdcms/discussions) on GitHub.